outeredge/edge-docker-magento/README.md

 # edge-docker-magento
 Magento running on Docker.
 Plays nicely with [dredger](https://github.com/outeredge/dredger).
+Designed for development use only.

 Regularly updated with the latest 2.* and 1.* releases (see tags).